 Daily Margin Requirements

 ICE Clear Canada requires each Clearing Participant to maintain margin deposits with the clearinghouse.
 These deposits are designed to cover the market risk that is associated with each Clearing Participant's derivative positions.
 The assessment of this risk, in turn, is based upon a set of well-defined criteria that is established by the Corporation.

 Margin requirements are collected daily (or more frequently during periods of market volatility).
 The calculation of margin requirements is based on the assumption that the liquidation of a defaulting Clearing Participant's positions would be carried out over a two day period.

-The method used to establish margin requirements is the Standard Portfolio Analysis of Risk (SPAN®) system.
-SPAN® is designed to evaluate the overall risk in an entire portfolio and accurately match requirements to risk.
+The method used to establish margin requirements is the ICE Risk Model system.
+The ICE Risk Model is designed to evaluate the overall risk in an entire portfolio and accurately match requirements to risk.
 It treats futures and futures options uniformly, while recognizing the unique features of options.

 ICE Clear Canada maintains two types of accounts for its Clearing Participants: client and firm accounts.

 ICE Clear Canada's margin system analyzes all positions (futures and options on futures) held in each account of every Clearing Participant.
 It then projects a liquidating value for each account, based on multiple projected market moves.
 Using this projection, ICE Clear Canada collects margin to cover potential losses in the event that such a liquidation becomes necessary.
 Margin deposits must be in the form of cash, T-Bills, short-term government debt or letters of credit.

 Margin requirements are comprised of three components.
 First, premium margin represents the cost of liquidating all options and futures contracts at their market prices.
 Second, additional margin represents the difference between a position's current market value and a projected theoretical market value.
 Third, spread margin is calculated for futures positions, based upon the expected relative price movements between old crop and new crop contract months.